marco-brandizi/knetminer-wiki/QTLNetMiner-Release-08_16.md

 ## Arabidopsis Knowledge Network
+Selected datasets are downloaded using a shell script [link].
+The datasets are transferred into individual networks and integrated into an Arabidopsis knowledge network (AraKNET) using Ondex workflows [links].
+A break down of information types in AraKNET and links to the raw data is listed below.

 ### Gene-Protein [Ensembl]
 In total 32k Arabidopsis genes (including protein-coding and non-coding RNAs) and 35k proteins including alternative splice variants.